mjg338/Semicon-wafer-classification/README.md

 Given all this, I feel reasonably confident this model is near to complete optimization.

+Once the model was completed, I wrapped it in a flask app and containerized it in Docker.
+It can now be run as a local API using the request form numpy2json.py

 The initial wafer pickle required to run the semicon_p1.ipynb notebook can be downloaded here:

 https://drive.google.com/drive/folders/1b8WBaw4QhCtq8IEeodpqg2P_UMVSQ4sB?usp=sharing